JT8D-17/x-plane-utility-scripts/Linux installation/Readme.md

 I use this to create several different X-Plane installations with a minimum of file duplication.

 **THIS SCRIPT IS TO BE CONSIDERED VERY EXPERIMENTAL AND WAS ONLY TAILORED TO MY PERSONAL NEEDS.
-USE AT YOUR OWN RISK **
+USE AT YOUR OWN RISK**

+--

 ## Notes